CSCfi/Kielipankki-utilities/docs/howto_archive_pkgs_ida.md

 # Archiving the corpus package
-After the corpus is installed on the production Korp, the **corpus package** should be uploaded to the [IDA storage service](https://ida.fairdata.fi/login).
+After the corpus is installed on the production Korp, the **corpus package** (created by korp-make) should be uploaded to the [IDA storage service](https://ida.fairdata.fi/login).
 Usually there is a folder for your corpus in IDA already, containing e.g. the original data.
 The package should be added to the same folder.

 You can find the corpus package on Puhti under `/scratch/clarin/korp/corpora/pkgs/'corpus_id'`.